MaileTechnical/HolfuyConfigTool-Android/README.md

 Special thanks to Holfuy for their assistance during development and testing.

+Development of this project was substantially assisted by OpenAI ChatGPT (GPT-5.5).
+The author reviewed, tested, and integrated all generated code.

 ## Contributing

 Please include the Android version, device model, and application log when reporting problems.